-Vidya Gastaldon was born in 1974 in Besançon, France.
+Vidya Gastaldon is a Swiss-French artist born in 1974 in Besançon, France.
 She studied at École supérieure d’art de Grenoble, France.
-From 1994 to 2001, Gastaldon collaborated with Jean-Michel Wicker.
-She lives and works in Geneva.
+She lives and works in Brénod, France.

-Gastaldon’s figurative painting depicts forms seemingly inhabiting wondrous worlds in which nature would have a magical force.
+Gastaldon’s figurative paintings depict forms seemingly inhabiting wondrous worlds in which nature would have a magical force.
 Her cosmic representations give the appearance of a larger, complex ecosystem.
-Beyond paintbrushes and pencils, her artistic practice encompasses yoga, gardening as well as meditation and readings of sacred texts and comics.
-This diversity contributes to creating a protean world, harmoniously “split” between light and darkness, origins and apocalypse, micro- and macrocosms.
-Gastaldon nevertheless adheres to non-binary modes of representations.
-Spirits, allegories and divinities cohabit in dazzling and dazed landscapes that touch on the sacred and the secular, art history and the vernacular.
+Beyond paintbrushes and pencils, her artistic practice encompasses yoga, gardening, as well as meditation and readings of sacred texts and comics.
+This diversity contributes to creating a protean world, harmoniously ‘split’ between light and darkness, origins and apocalypse, micro- and macrocosms.
+Gastaldon nevertheless adheres to non-binary modes of representation.
+Spirits, allegories, and divinities cohabit in dazzling, dazed landscapes that touch on the sacred and the secular, art history, and the vernacular.
 Beyond references and appropriations, Gastaldon’s art essentially stems from visions; the artist describes herself as their mere vector or instrument.
 This approach is uncommon in the recent history of art.